 Maryland State Fair

-- Horse Shows at the Maryland State Fair
+- 'Ride Mania' at the Maryland State Fair

-- New Ride at the Maryland State Fair
+- Ahead of big crowds, every ride is inspected at the Maryland State Fair

 Maryland State Fair: A Time-Honored Tradition

 Updated: Friday, August 23 2013, 02:29 PM EDT

 For generations young and old alike have passed through the Maryland State Fair gates.
 It's a tradition that has stood the test of time – the first Maryland State Fair dates back to 1878.